History of the Camino de Santiago:

 We start at historic Porto, a UNESCO World Heritage city.
 The trail

-support bus we cover the most scenic and historic stages.
+the inland route through Galicia to Santiago.
+We cover the most scenic and historic stages.

 section at a relaxed pace or challenge yourself with a longer walk.
 Our